 We have four kids coaches, Brian Queen, Naomi Black, and Dan and Beth Sneller.
-This husband and wife dynamic duo have been training BJJ for five years, and have three of their own children on the mats.
-Head over to our Instructors section to read more about Beth and Dan’s story.
 All of our coaches go through the US Safe Sport and CDC Heads Up to youth training programs.
 Heads up to Youth is designed to teach coaches about the symptoms of concussions and what the appropriate steps are to take when there has been any sort of head collision.
 US Safe Sport focuses on creating healthy coach to athlete relationships, in a professional environment.
 Check out all of our instructor bio's here.
 Both organizations provide great parent resources, and we recommend you take some time to review them.

 Absolutely!
 There is always some risk associated with playing sports and engaging in martial arts.
 That being said, in BJJ we learn to train in a controlled manner that allows students to “tap” anytime they are uncomfortable.
 One of the great things about BJJ is that you can train at a more realistic pace than other contact sports.
 For example, in striking martial arts like Karate, it would be inappropriate for kids to strike each other with any force.
 In BJJ, children can grapple with relative safety.
 In sports like Judo and Wrestling, there is a higher risk of concussion because of head collisions and take-downs from the feet.
 Although we do train some stand up, most of our work is done on the ground.

 Bullying negatively impacts many kids’ lives.
-Learning to defend yourself is only one step on the path to end bullying.
+Learning to defend yourself is only one step on the path to ending bullying.
 Kids also need to learn to identify, stand up to, and report bullying when they see it, and have the confidence to do so.

 We have kids, we understand!
-No worries, come check out a class for free and see how they like it.
+No worries, come check out a week of classes for free and see how they like it.
 Kids usually know after their first time on the mats if they will love it or not.
 There are no contracts or long term commitments.
 If they fall out of love with BJJ, that’s ok!
 Your GymDesk profile allows you to control your child's membership.
 You can start, stop, or place the account on hold anytime.